em3ndez/tiny-web-server/README.md

 ## Testing your web app

 Testing is a critical part of developing reliable web applications.
-TinyWeb is just a library.
+Tiny is just a library.
 You can write tests using it in JUnit, TestNG, JBehave.
 You can use Mockito as you would do normally.
+They can't share a signle port, but you could instantiate multiple WebServers if you wanted to as they don't share other than the JVM.

 ### Cuppa-Framework

-The Cuppa-Framework is what we are using for testing TinyWeb applications due to its idiomatic style, which closely aligns with TinyWeb's composition approach.
+The Cuppa-Framework is what we are using for testing Tiny web applications due to its idiomatic style, which closely aligns with Tiny's composition approach.
 It allows for expressive and readable test definitions.

 Example: